-The land behind Broadfields shown in Figure 35 totalling 4.06 hectares is allocated for 120 dwellings subject to the following conditions:
+The land behind Broadfields shown in Figure 35 totalling 4.06 hectares is allocated for a minimum of 120 dwellings subject to the following conditions:

-- (i) a minimum of 45 dwellings shall be provided with one or two bedrooms which could be designed as homes for older people, or for single people, or for young couples.
-They could be bungalows, terraced properties or apartments; and - (ii) the number of dwellings with 4 bedrooms or more shall not exceed 25 (these could include an office for home-working and / or an annexe to accommodate a relative); and - (iii) dwellings, of whatever size, designed for older residents or active retirees should preferably be built to the Lifetime Homes standard; and - (iv) 20% of all properties are to be allocated as affordable housing application or that percentage relevant under Borough policies at the time the planning application is submitted; and - (v) it can be demonstrated that the development will not have a detrimental impact on wildlife, as evidenced through a wildlife survey; and - (vi) vehicle access into the residential part of the site shall be provided from Richard Avenue; and - (vii) 2 hectares of land in the northern part of the site adjacent to Broad Lane Sports Ground shall be provided for additional sports pitches; and - (viii) a dedicated footpath / cycleway along Elmstead Road to link up Broad Lane Sports Ground with the built-up part of Wivenhoe shall be provided; and - (ix) a shared-use footpath and cycle track shall be provided directly linking the development to the facilities at Broad Lane Sports Ground and linking with the public footpath to the south of the site; and - (x) a contribution shall be paid towards the creation of a combined footpath/cycle track linking the new development to the public footpath (FP No. 14) from The Cross; and - (xi) contributions towards open spaces, sports, recreational facilities and community facilities shall be required in line with Borough Policies current at the time any application for planning permission is made.
+- (i) a minimum of 45 dwellings shall be provided with one or two bedrooms which should be designed as homes suitable for older people, single people, or for young couples.
+They could be bungalows, terraced properties or apartments; and - (ii) the number of dwellings with four bedrooms or more shall not exceed 25 (these could include an office for home-working and / or an annexe to accommodate a relative); and - (iii) dwellings, of whatever size, designed for older residents or active retirees should preferably be built to the Lifetime Homes standard; and - (iv) 20% of all properties should be affordable housing or that percentage relevant under national or Borough policies at the time the planning application is submitted subject to viability considerations; and - (v) it can be demonstrated that the development will not have a detrimental impact on wildlife, as evidenced through an appropriate wildlife survey; and - (vi) vehicle access into the residential part of the site shall be provided from Richard Avenue; and - (vii) 2 hectares of land to the northern part of the site adjacent to Broad Lane Sports Ground as indicated on Figure 35 shall be provided for additional sports pitches; and - (viii) a dedicated footpath / cycleway along Elmstead Road to link up Broad Lane Sports Ground with the built-up part of Wivenhoe shall be provided; and - (ix) a shared-use footpath and cycle track shall be provided directly linking the development to the facilities at Broad Lane Sports Ground and linking with the public footpath to the south of the site; and - (x) a contribution shall be paid towards the creation of a combined footpath/cycle track linking the new development to the public footpath (FP No. 14) from The Cross; and - (xi) contributions towards open spaces, sports, recreational facilities and community facilities shall be required in line with Borough Policies current at the time any application for planning permission is made.

-Proposals to include some self-build plots within this site allocation will be supported.
+Proposals to include some self-build plots within this site allocation will also be supported.